joaomauricio5/100-days-of-code/log.md

 ### Day 20: 16 March 2022, Wednesday
 ### **More HackerRank pt.2**

 **Today's Progress**: Today I continued working on HackerRank's coding challenges.
 I've started doing their 30 Days of Code which I'm also expecting to complete, but those challenges are still fairly easy at the moment.
-Today I've also changed my approach to these coding challenges - although I can normally come up with quick solutions using Swift's built-in functions, I'm pushing myself to also provide solutions that don't use functions like map, filter, reduce, etc, just in case I'm asked to do that in a technical interview.
-So, for each coding challenge, I try to provide 1 lenghtier solution with no major Swift functions and another shorter ones that uses Swift's "shortcuts".
+Today I've also changed my approach to these problems - although I can normally come up with quick solutions using Swift's built-in functions, I'm pushing myself to also provide solutions that don't use functions like map, filter, reduce, etc, just in case I'm asked to do that in a technical interview.
+So, for each coding challenge, I try to provide 1 lenghtier solution with no major Swift functions and another shorter one that uses Swift's "shortcuts".
+So, rather than focusing on the number of challenges completed, I'm trying to explore different solutions as much as I can, even if I can come up with one solution very quickly.

 **Key Takeaways**: